NS 07-01

 Natural Selection on SNP mutation in Haploid Bacteria & Bacteriophages

-Selection in a haploid system involves a selective advantage for one or the other of two SNP alleles at a locus, rather than a diploid genotype.
-Here, the newly arisen SNP mutation in the MS2 RNA phage gene is C206U.
-[The notation indicates that the standard C base at position 206 has mutated to a U base].
-The U allele has a selective advantage: the graph shows the increase in frequency of the U allele at intervals of 25 generations.
+Selection in a haploid system involves the relative elective advantage of SNP haplotypes at a locus, rather than those at a diploid genotype.
+Here, in the MS2 RNA phage, the newly arisen SNP mutation is C206U, where the standard C base at position 206 has mutated to a U base.
+The U haplotype has a selective advantage: the graph shows its increase in vitro at intervals of 25 generations.
 The error bars show variation in the rate of fixation among replicate cultures.
-The increase in f(U) is exponential, and the pre-existing C allele is the minority alleles in some populations by 50 generations, eliminated in some populations by 75 and in all by 100 generations.
+The increase in f(U) is exponential, and the pre-existing C allele is the minority alleles in some populations by 50 generations, eliminated in some populations by 75 and in almost all by 100 generations.
 Contrast this to the behavior of a disadvantageous allele in a diploid system, where it is never entirely eliminated because when rare it show up only in heterozygotes.

-The haploid selection model accounts for the increase of the 'Delta' & 'Omicron' variants of the Covid-19 RNA virus.
-Whereas the example above describes a selective advantage in vitro, first the Delta and now the Omicron variants are at a selective advantage in vivo because of its higher infectivity rate (Ro, read as "R nought") relative to the original Alpha strain.
+The haploid selection model accounts for the increase of the 'Delta' & 'Omicron' variants of the Covid-19 RNA virus during the Covid-19 epidemic.
+In the data base, the original Alpha strain was replaced in vivo in the human species, first by the Delta and then by Omicron variants, because of their higher infectivity rate (Ro, read as "R nought").